ethamb/Osprey/README.md

 ## Settings

-You can configure the extension to use only the services you trust in the settings:
+You can configure the extension's protection options in the settings:

 ![Osprey Settings](https://i.imgur.com/lHZHTas.png)